madetech/handbook/roles/engineer.md

 We expect someone in the role:

-- to be billable for at least half their time after 2 weeks on-boarding
+- to be fully billable after 2 weeks on-boarding
 - to be involved in practice improvement discussions within 3 months
 - to be actively practicing modern software craftsmanship practices such as TDD within 3 months
 - to be autonomously delivering features of a small nature within 3 months